Overview of facilities

 You can find some simple step-by-step recipes for using the KDE Git repositories on the KDE Git Recipes page on TechBase.

-Instead of remembering the above URL prefixes, you can also put the following in your ~/.gitconfig:
+Instead of remembering URL prefixes, you can also put the following in your ~/.config/git/config:

 Then, to clone e. g. the Amarok repo, just do

-By using the kde: prefix, read access will automatically happen over Git, and authenticated SSH is only required for pushes.
-Since commits are mirrored to anongit right when you push them, you will not have to worry about anongit being outdated.
+By using the kde: prefix, read access will automatically happen over HTTPS, and authenticated SSH is only required for pushes.

-git.kde.org currently offers two types of personal repositories: Personal clones of project repositories and personal scratch repositories.
+invent.kde.org currently offers two types of personal repositories: Personal clones of project repositories and personal repositories.

-A personal clone of a project repository can be created using the server-side clone command on the command line:
+A personal clone of a project repository can be created using the gitlab web interface.

-This will create a clone of the source repository at clones/<path to source repository>/<KDE Identity user name>/<clone name>.
-(See more examples of clone in action here.)
+This will create a clone of the source repository in your personal namespace.